 For instance, if an incoming transaction is received with a create event for a contract that is relevant

 LedgerView is updated to contain that contract too.

 Writing automations: Bot¶

-Bot is an abstraction used to write automation for the DAML Ledger.
+Bot is an abstraction used to write automation for a DAML Ledger.
 It is conceptually

 defined by two aspects:

 - the logic that produces commands, given a